 Labor and Delivery

 Carisoprodol: There is no information about the effects of carisoprodol on the mother and the fetus during labor and delivery.

 Aspirin: Ingestion of aspirin within one week of delivery or during labor may prolong delivery or lead to excessive blood loss in the mother, fetus, or neonate.
 Prolonged labor due to prostaglandin inhibition has been reported with aspirin use.

-	The efficacy, safety, and pharmacokinetics of Carisoprodol and Aspirin tablets in pediatric patients less than 16 years of age have not been established.
+Pediatric Use: The efficacy, safety, and pharmacokinetics of Carisoprodol and Aspirin in pediatric patients less than 16 years of age have not been established.

-	The efficacy, safety, and pharmacokinetics of Carisoprodol and Aspirin tablets in patients over 65 years old have not been established.
+Geriatric Use: The efficacy, safety, and pharmacokinetics of Carisoprodol and Aspirin in patients over 65 years of age have not been established.

 The following adverse reactions which have occurred with the administration of the individual products alone may also occur with the use of Carisoprodol and Aspirin tablets.
 The following events have been reported during post-approval individual use of Carisoprodol and Aspirin.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.